jvalue/jayvee/rfc/0002-mobility-extension.md

 ```

 ### io-datatype None *(Requires implementation from scratch)*
 A None type could look like this and should be added to `io-datatypes.ts`.
-If an predeccesor outputs that io-datatype, an Block can abort the execution
+If a block output emits a None value, downstream blocks are not executed for that value.
 ```
 export interface None {
   tbd